 The Cure for Holiday Procrastination

 Are you doing a slow boil because someone is already avoiding holiday chores?
 The days between Thanksgiving and Christmas represent some of the busiest on the calendar.
 One person adopting an attitude of “tis the season to procrastinate” means someone else has to pick up the extra work.
-Stress abounds.
-Joy evaporates.
-Bickering increases.
-Some […]
+Here’s a cure for holiday procrastination.
+Stress […]